The Privacy, Data Protection and Cybersecurity Law Review: Netherlands

 The appointment of a chief information security officer and policies regarding internal reporting lines are in some cases mandatory based on sector-specific rules, such as the Financial Supervision Act and ENISA guidelines for digital service providers.
 The Dutch Corporate Governance Code, applicable to Dutch listed companies on a 'comply-or-explain' basis, requires the management and supervisory boards to have sufficient expertise to identify opportunities and risks that may be associated with innovations in business models and technologies in a timely manner, and to implement adequate risk-management policies.
 In its report on the financial year 2018, the Monitoring Committee Corporate Governance Code identified that most companies view cybersecurity as an operational risk and urge companies to (also) consider this risk in the context of long-term value creation of the company, which is one of the basic principles of the Corporate Governance Code.

-A notable public initiative is the Dutch Institute for Vulnerability Disclosure, an organisation of information security experts committed to reporting vulnerabilities they find in digital systems to people who can fix them.
+A notable public initiative that we noted last year is the Dutch Institute for Vulnerability Disclosure (DIVD), an organisation of information security experts committed to reporting vulnerabilities they find in digital systems to people who can fix them.
+This institute played a key preventive and reactionary role in identifying the vulnerabilities that were used for the sophisticated Kaseya attack that took the world by storm: DIVD was in a coordinated vulnerability disclosure process with Kaseya, which was working on a patch.
+Some of these vulnerabilities were ultimately used in the Kaseya attack.24

 As discussed above, data brokering and artificial intelligence are key focus areas of the Dutch DPA for 2020–2023.
 We believe the next few years will be formative for case law and legislation around data protection and AI; the knowledge on the technology has now become widely dispersed and a cohort of younger and more tech savvy lawyers and politicians is starting to weigh in on these topics.
 At the same time, the pace of change is reducing.
 This will provide a window to formalise views on these topics.
 Companies in this space have an opportunity to help shape the regulatory environment on these topics and would do well to make use of that, while also taking care to earn the public's trust and confidence.